mlflow/mlflow/docs/source/deployment/deploy-model-to-sagemaker.rst

 Deploying Model to SageMaker Endpoint
 -------------------------------------
 This section outlines the process of deploying a model to SageMaker using the MLflow CLI.
-For Python API references and tutorials, see the :ref:`Other References <deployment-sagemaker-references>` section.
+For Python API references and tutorials, see the :ref:`Useful links <deployment-sagemaker-references>` section.

 Step 0: Preparation
 ~~~~~~~~~~~~~~~~~~~